asllop/OpenAVT-iOS/README.md

 let backend = OAVTBackendNewrelic()
 ```

-The New Relic Mobile Agent must be installed and setup to use this backend.
+The New Relic Mobile Agent must be installed and set up to use this backend.

 ### 3.2 Choosing a Hub

-Next we will choose a Hub.
-This element is used to obtain the data comming from the trackers and process it to pass the proper events to the backend.
-Users can implement their own logic for this and use their own custom hubs, but OpenAVT provides a default implementation that works for most cases.
+Next, we will choose a Hub.
+This element is used to obtain the data coming from the trackers and process it to pass the proper events to the backend.
+Users can implement their logic for this and use their custom hubs, but OpenAVT provides a default implementation that works for most cases.

-For instruments with video tracker only, we will chose:
+For instruments with video tracker only, we will choose:

 ```swift
 let hub = OAVTHubCore()